 Lucky for the young man, and for our use, his Hebrew name, Ishmael, means "God will hear."
 Indeed, writing is aural, a thing we hear.
 It lives in the ear, the truest and most reliable organ of the discerning writer.

-Call Me Ishmael: Exploring Wordcraft is a long-range adventure that will, as any worthwhile adventure should, look into the soul of not just the craft, but that of the writer.
+Call Me Ishmael: Exploring Wordcraft was the original title of this series on writing.
+A long-range adventure that will, as any worthwhile adventure should, look into the soul of not just the craft, but that of the writer.
 Though not without instruction, this series is not about "writing tips."
 If you are looking for tips, you may be in the wrong pond.
-The dark blue water and the sea images suggest depth and hidden life, movement and wonder, the very things I love most about wordcraft.
+The dark blue water and the sea images of the former title suggest depth and hidden life, movement and wonder, the very things I love most about wordcraft.
 By the way, a craft is "any sailing or floating vessel"—Oxford English Dictionary.
 The metaphor is quite generous.

 One more thing: This series is not static.
 True to its nautical metaphor it operates on the principal of flood not fix, on movement not rest.
 I may find it necessary to edit on occasion, to amplify, compress, polish, or simply correct an entry, and reserve the right to do so.
 With cultivation, a post will grow over time, giving this series a kind of animation, a living quality, not unlike language itself.
 I will say more about revision, but the text you read today may take on a brighter, more accurate glow tomorrow, that is, until it looks, feels, engages, and inspires.
 Like a book.